How To Say Very In Spanish

 Sumamente: Formal and Intense

 Sumamente is a more formal and intense way of saying "very."
 It's similar to the English word "extremely" or "highly."
-It's typically used in formal settings or when you want to emphasize something strongly.
+It's typically used in formal settings or when you want to point out something strongly Turns out it matters..

 Superlative Suffixes: -ísimo and -ísima